🧟 zkill

 zkill scan

-Show system information:
+Show system and project information:

 zkill info